TADangChauKhue/Python_RFM_Analysis/README.md

 # Python_RFM_Analysis
 Analyze segmentation customer bases on RFM model to help Marketing team to deploy suitable marketing program for each customer group.
 ## Introduction
-SuperStore is a UK-based and registered non-store online retail using Python.
-Using Pandas, Numpy to conduct Customer segmentation analysis by exploring Transactions dataset with the help of RFM Model.
-Use Seaborn & Matplotlib to visualize insights into comprehensible charts.
+SuperStore is a UK-based and registered non-store online retail.
+In this project, I use Pandas, Numpy to conduct Customer segmentation analysis by exploring Transactions dataset with the help of RFM Model.
+I also use Seaborn & Matplotlib to visualize insights into comprehensible charts.

 **1.Business question**